grahampullan/dbslice/README.md

 - individual plots
 can now be interactively changed.

-Data can now be tracked across the plots.
+Data can now be tracked across the plots, and points can be selected manually on scatter plots.

 Known bugs and missing desired behaviour:
 - Color coding has not yet been implemented
-- Saving the session

 Getting the minimal working example going: